skyloevil/llm-scratch-pytorch/README.md

 - **[yihong0618](https://github.com/yihong0618)**: Your creative implementations and open-source spirit have motivated us to push boundaries.
 Thank you for sharing your work with the world.
 - **[OpenAI](https://github.com/openai)**: For advancing the field with groundbreaking research and tools that empower projects like ours.
 Your commitment to ethical AI development sets a vital example.
 - **[Hugging Face](https://github.com/huggingface)**: For democratizing NLP with open models and libraries that accelerated our development.
 Your inclusive ecosystem sets a benchmark for the field.
-- **[Umar Jamil](https://github.com/hkproj)**: Thank you for your detailed feedback, bug reports, and unwavering support—this project benefited greatly from your involvement.
+- **[Umar Jamil](https://github.com/hkproj)**: Your thoughtful feedback and technical expertise have strengthened this project.
+Thank you for your dedication and collaborative spirit.

 This work thrives on the collective effort of open-source contributors; we aim to honor their spirit of collaboration.